-Aside from the compensation amount, shut-in royalty provisions on an oil and gas lease should include a timeframe in which mineral rights owners can expect to be compensated.
+Aside from the compensation amount, provisions on an oil and gas lease should include a timeframe in which mineral rights owners can expect to be compensated.
 Depending on the conditions, shut-in royalty payments typically fall within a 90-day timeline.

 How can I guarantee shut-in royalties?

 Every oil and gas lease negotiation is different, and there is no standard contract throughout the fifty states of America.
 Before you agree to permit oil and gas drilling on your land, it is best to ensure that there is a shut-in royalty clause or provision directly stated on your oil and gas lease.
-Within the shut-in clause, payment and timeline considerations should be addressed.
+Within the clause, payment and timeline considerations should be addressed.

 To get the most guaranteed earnings out of your mineral rights lease, it is strongly recommended to work directly with a professional, specialized oil and gas intermediary.

 If you have further questions, feel free to reach out to us here.